danieljiang2013/Wealth_Distribution/README.md

 # Wealth Distribution Model - Java Implementation

 All configuration and simulation parameters are defined in `src/Configuration.java`.
 The default value of `simulationType` should be `SimulationType.SingleRun` unless running the extension version

 Output is generated in the form of CSV files at this root directory.

 ## Compile & Run

+Use either `run.sh` or `run.bat`.
+Alternatively, use the commands below

 ```shell
 javac -d class/ src/*.java